nathancarter/ge-lib/docs/drawing-symmetry-objects.md

    (0,1,0) is assumed.
 If you like, you may also provide `cameraUp` in the same format as `cameraPos`.
 This setting is ignored if you do not provide `cameraPos`.
+ * `arrowMargins` - If you provide a nonnegative floating point value here (default is 0.05) then arrows (lines or curves, with or without arrows) between vertices will not quite touch the vertices, but leave this much space instead.
+This helps with legibility if the vertices are labeled, and also helps give a sense of depth if the diagram is 3D.

 ## A complete example